Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters

 Assuming that the turbulence follows a Kraichnan cascade, the diffusion coefficient upstream of the TS can be estimated as

 where $r_{L}(p)=pc/e B(r)$ is the Larmor radius of particles of momentum $p$ in the magnetic field $B(r)$.

 The effects of different turbulent cascade models have been presented in \cite{Morlino+2021}, mainly in terms of the effects on the spectrum of accelerated particles.
-A Kolmogorov-like turbulence is not considered, because it leads to a particle spectrum difficult to reconcile with the observed gamma-ray spectrum \citep{menchiariPhD:2023}.
-On the other hand a Bohm-like diffusion is difficult to achieve.
-It can either result from CR self generated turbulence or from the superposition of injection at different scales with the same power.
-The former scenario has been discussed in detail in \cite{BlasiMorlino2023}, where the authors pointed out that it is unlikely for CR to excite a strong turbulence.
+A Kolmogorov-like turbulence is not considered here, because it leads to a particle spectrum that is difficult to reconcile with the observed gamma-ray spectrum, at least in the case of the Cygnus cluster \citep{menchiariPhD:2023}.
+On the other hand a Bohm-like diffusion is difficult to achieve: it can either result from CR self generated turbulence or from the superposition of injection at different scales with the same power.
+The former scenario has been discussed in detail in \cite{BlasiMorlino2023}, where the authors pointed out that it is unlikely for CR to produce self-generated perturbations in the environment described above.
 The latter scenario, instead, remains unexplored, even if it probably requires a significant level of fine tuning.